nknabin/dotfiles/README.md

 ## Custom scripts
 - Powermenu (~/.local/bin/powermenu)
-Custom powermenu that provides power options using wofi by default.
-Other options are to use dmenu, rofi, or wmenu.
-Bind it to your keybinding in your respective window manager's config file.
-By default, it is bound to Mod+Shift+d.
+Custom powermenu that provides power options using wofi by default.\
+Other menu options are dmenu, rofi, and wmenu.
+Bind it to your keybinding in your respective window manager's config file (set to mod+Shift+d by default).

 ```bash
 bindsym $mod+Shift+d exec powermenu